blurout/linked-lists/README.md

 * added comments explaining every line in main()
 * added comments explaining every function
 * added timer to clock the speed of each implementation of middleNode()
+* Better comments and explanation
+* Linked list manipulation

 ### ***More updates coming soon to this repository:*** ###
-* Planning on uploading multiple implementations of this data structure in the future in different languages as I learn them.
+* Planning on uploading multiple implementations of this data structure in the future in different languages as I learn them
-* Better comments and explanation coming soon...
-* Linked list manipulation.
 * Format fixes coming soon...
 * Seperate files for each function and 1 master file with all functions included